mapstruct/mapstruct/NEXT_RELEASE_CHANGELOG.md

 ### Presence checks for source parameters

-In 1.6 support for presence checks on source parameters has been added.
+In 1.6, support for presence checks on source parameters has been added.
-This means that even if you want to map a source parameter directly to some target property the new `@SourceParameterCondition` or `@Condition(appliesTo = ConditionStrategy.SOURCE_PARAMETERS)` has to be used.
+This means that even if you want to map a source parameter directly to some target property the new `@SourceParameterCondition` or `@Condition(appliesTo = ConditionStrategy.SOURCE_PARAMETERS)` should be used.

 e.g.

-If we had the following in 1.5
+If we had the following in 1.5:
 ```java
 @Mapper
 public interface OrderMapper {